viilli/blueprints/README.md

 blueprints for spaceflight simulator
 ——————————

+READ THIS BEFORE USE!

 Turorial:
-1. install Cx file explorer if you have android. install also Open Hub.
+1. install Cx file explorer if you have android 11. install also Open Hub.
 2. open and login to open hub.
 3. go to Search tab and type my name to Search box.
 4. Click my icon and then click 'repositorios'